pietrelinux/scksunxi/README.md

 # scksunxi

+## The idea

-This script automates the process of preparing to work on the kernel, the u- boot and tools sunxi
+This script automates the process of preparing the enviroment to build the kernel,the u-boot,sunxi-tools,also compress everything and create the scripts to decompress a kernel,u-boot and sunxi-tools for recompile,this way you do not have to re-download everything again.

-# How to use:
+## How to use:

-download this script with git:
+Download this script with git:

 sudo git clone https://github.com/pietrelinux/scksunxi.git